Alan1034/VueNpmFrame/README.md

 major: several new function modules will be launched, which will affect the existing functions of current version.
 The first digit of the version number will be changed.

-安装：npm i money-sign<br/>
+安装：npm i vue-npm-frame<br/>
-install: npm i money-sign
+install: npm i vue-npm-frame